Peugeot Invest: Other investments

 At the end of 2021, the whole package will be valued at 5.9 billion euros.

 Peugeot Invest Assets

 Peugeot Invest Assets, formerly FFP Invest, and a subsidiary of Peugeot Invest, has held a 19.8% stake in Immobilière Dassault since 2016, as at 31 December 2019.

 Shareholders

 Peugeot Invest is 80%-owned by Établissements Peugeot Frères (an unlisted holding company representing the interests of the heirs to the Peugeot family).
 The remaining 20% is held on a floating basis.
 The company's board of directors is made up of representatives of Établissements Peugeot Frères and independent directors.

+Association with JAB Holding Company and Panera Bread

+Peugeot Invest has co-invested alongside JAB Holding Company since 2017 as part of a long-term investment partnership.
+Through this relationship, Peugeot Invest is indirectly linked to several consumer brands within JAB’s portfolio, including the bakery-café chain Panera Bread.

+In March 2024, Reuters reported that ahead of a planned initial public offering, Panera Bread revised several ingredient standards, including removing in-store signage referencing “No Antibiotics Ever” and “Grass-Fed Pasture-Raised” claims and permitting the use of certain antibiotics in pork and turkey production, citing projected cost savings.

+Following these developments, some animal-welfare organizations criticized Panera’s supply-chain practices as falling short of the internationally recognized Five Freedoms framework for animal welfare.
+The advocacy organization Five Freedoms also drew attention to financial partners associated with Panera’s parent company, and their responsibility in the matter, including investors that co-invest with JAB Holding Company such as Peugeot Invest.